hiphapa/blogs.snap-ci.com/_drafts/2013-10-14-aws-elastic-beanstalk.markdown

 Snap now has the [AWS CLI](http://aws.amazon.com/cli/) installed on all build boxes.
 This allows you to perform a number of aws operations including deploying to AWS using [Amazon's Elastic Beanstalk](http://aws.amazon.com/elasticbeanstalk/).

 To deploy to AWS using Elastic Beanstalk you need to perform the following steps:
-* Create an Elastic Beanstalk application to deploy.
+* Create an Elastic Beanstalk application.
 * Create an environment where you wish to deploy your application.
 * Create a S3 bucket where you can store your application to be deployed.
 * Create an application version to deploy.